UEFA Champions League is regarded as world’s top football competition. Even better then the World Cup. And now it’s coming to an end.

 But as UEFA always promoted equal chances for everybody had to introduce fair-play regulations.
 Primarly regarding finances in order to maintain a level of competitivity between the rich and the others.
 The principle was to spend what you earn.

 However at every opportunity helped cutting corners to giants and ruthlessly slammed the others.
 Just ask Rubin Kazan about the punishement for not sustaining to the FFP rules.
 And what was the treatment of PSG and Manchester City?

-AC Milan was also under investigation in the summer and threatened with international exclusion but somehow convinced the authorities that everything will be fine.
+AC Milan was also under investigation last summer and threatened with international exclusion but somehow convinced the authorities that everything will be fine.

-UEFA basically did everything the giants requested and yet could be cut out from the multi-billion business.
+UEFA basically did everything the giants requested and yet could be cut out from a multi-billion business.